 Above all, the safety of customers and of our colleagues and contractors remained our key concern.
-We are pleased to note that during the operational response to the floods we maintained the safety of our colleagues and customers in the challenging conditions, with no accidents or safety incidents occurring.
+I am pleased to note that during the operational response to the floods we maintained the safety of our colleagues and customers in these challenging conditions, with no accidents or safety incidents occurring.

-We are proud to say that throughout these unprecedented events, we were able to demonstrate responsiveness and resilience in the service of our customers.
-Our colleagues gave up their own Christmas preparations and worked alongside colleagues from our supply chain partners and from other Distribution Network Operators to mobilise the resources required to keep many of our customers on supply and to restore power to those that lost power supplies.
+I am also proud to say that throughout these unprecedented events, we were able to demonstrate responsiveness and resilience in the service of our customers.
+Our colleagues gave up their own preparations and Christmas worked alongside colleagues from our supply chain and from other partners Distribution Network Operators to mobilise the resources required to keep many of our customers on supply and to restore power to those that lost power supplies.
 Many of our own staff worked hard to restore supplies to their communities despite their own properties being flooded and their own families being directly affected.

-The mobilisation in response to Storm Desmond included everything from the largest ever single deployment of generators to maintain supplies, to the provision of over 30,000 hot meals for those directly affected by the floods.
+The mobilisation in response to Storm Desmond included everything from the deployment largest ever single of generators to maintain supplies, to the provision of over 30,000 hot meals for those directly affected by the floods.
 We proactively contacted those Priority Services Registered customers that were affected and used all media channels to reassure and engage with as many people as possible throughout the region.
-Working effectively with local, regional and national stakeholders. we created а shared understanding of the issues and delivered focussed and responsive plans and updates.
+Working effectively with local, regional and national stakeholders, we created а shared understanding of the issues and delivered focussed and responsive plans and updates.

-Our performance during the storms demonstrates our commitment to delivering the very highest levels of service to our customers.
-However, whilst our response during the storms was very good, our day to day level of Customer Service remains disappointingly and unacceptably low.
+Our performance during the storms demonstrates our commitment to delivering the very highest levels of service to our customers, a commitment which informs and defines everything we do.